openstack/nova-specs/specs/mitaka/approved/libvirt-real-time.rst

 that the cloud can support the necessary latency guarantees.

-In the case of the libvirt driver with the KVM hypervisor, it is expected that setting the real time flavour will result in the following guest configuration changes
+In the case of the libvirt driver with the KVM hypervisor, it is expected that setting the real time flavor will result in the following guest configuration changes

 * Entire QEMU and guest RAM will be locked into memory